-The presentation of data is intended, firstly, to present details on the current reporting year, and, secondly, to present fully, and give prominence to, those data which are the UIA's specialty: the activities of international organizations listed in the Yearbook of International Organizations.
+The presentation of data is intended, firstly, to present details of the current reporting year, and, secondly, to present fully, and give prominence to, those data which are the UIA's specialty: the activities of international organizations listed in the Yearbook of International Organizations.

 Prominence is also given to presenting data which, due to the passage of time, can be considered to have stabilized.
-The editors emphasize that the number of meetings for the current reporting year (2010) is expected to be around 80 percent of that extracted from the database five years hence.
+The editors emphasize that the number of meetings in the database for the current reporting year will, on average, increase by 25 percent over the following three years, and by 40 percent over the following five years.

 As of the report for 2008 (published in 2009), the UIA meetings database has been enriched by connecting it more closely to its sister database on international organizations, the source of the Yearbook of International Organizations.
-This enriches the data available across the time scale and in particular enables historical surveys of international organization meeting activity as far back as 1850.
-It has also affected the rate of change in data, giving an exceptional boost to the numbers presented as of the report for 2008 (published in 2009).
+This enriches the data available across the time scale and in particular enables historical surveys of international organization meeting activity as far back as the 1850s.
+It has also affected the rate of change in data, giving an exceptional boost to the numbers presented as of the report for 2008 (published in 2009); these numbers have, in the intervening years, been further corrected and stabilized.

-It should be noted that UIA criteria for collection and inclusion have not changed; only the presentation has changed.
+It should be noted that UIA criteria for collection and inclusion have not changed at any point in this report's 30 year history; only the presentation has changed.
+For the three decades of its existence, therefore, this report provides a series of comparable "snapshots" of international association meetings activity.